S3 method for class 'kform'

 clifford package.

-Powers are not implemented for ktensors on the grounds that a ktensor to the power zero is ot defined.
+Powers are not currently implemented for ktensors, but this might be implemented in the future: a ktensor to the power zero is the 0-tensor with unit coefficient.

 Note that one has to take care with order of operations if we mix